Transportation Procedures to Maintain Educational Stability

 - Walking within a reasonable walk zone (based on safety, disability, age, etc.).

-While the development and implementation of transportation procedures are the responsibilities of the LEA and the local child welfare agency, the Department of Public Instruction and the Department of Children and Families recommend that if the LEA and the child welfare agency cannot come to an agreement, the cost for transportation should be shared equally.
-The LEA and local child welfare agency could share the costs based on:
+While the development and implementation of transportation procedures are the responsibilities of the LEA and the local child welfare agency, the Department of Public Instruction and the Department of Children and Families recommend that if the LEA and the child welfare agency cannot come to an agreement, the additional cost for transportation should be shared equally.
+The LEA and local child welfare agency could share the additional costs based on:

 - an agreed-upon distance (e.g., the LEA(s) pays for transportation costs up to a certain number of miles and the child welfare agency pays the remaining transportation costs);